 1. The Appeal is lodged pursuant to Internal Rules 74(4)(b) and 77bis.
-The Appellant submits three requests, namely that the Pre-Trial Chamber declare the Appeal admissible, set aside the Impugned Order and grant her the status of civil party in Case 003, in support of which she raises the following four grounds of appeal:
+The Appellant submits three requests, namely that the Pre-Trial Chamber declare the Appeal admissible, set aside the Impugned Order and grant her the status of civil party in Case 004, in support of which she raises the following four grounds of appeal:

-Ground 1: The Co-Investigating Judges have violated Internal Rules 56 and 21 in depriving her of the procedural fairness guarantee of timely and sufficient information on the scope of the judicial investigation.
-She submits in particular that in failing to properly inform the public, the victims and the potential civil party applicants about the scope of the judicial investigation for Case 003, the Co-Investigating Judges have breached their obligation under Internal Rule 21(1)(c), as well as the general principles in Article 6 of the Basic Principles for Victims, to ensure that victims are kept informed and that their rights are respected "throughout the proceedings".
-The Appellant accepts that the judicial investigation is confidential, but claims that the Co-Investigating Judges have applied unreasonable secrecy in Case 003 and that the lack of information resulted in procedural unfairness as she has not been afforded the possibility to effectively participate in the proceedings and to adequately support her application to become a civil party in this case.
+Ground 1:2 The Co-Investigating Judges have violated Internal Rules 56 and 21 in depriving her of the procedural fairness guarantee of timely and sufficient information on the scope of the judicial investigation.
+She submits in particular that in failing to properly inform the public, the victims and the potential civil party applicants about the scope of the judicial investigation for Case 004, the Co-Investigating Judges have breached their obligation under Internal Rule 21(1)(c), as well as the general principles in Article 6 of the Basic Principles for Victims,3 to ensure that victims are kept informed and that their rights are respected "throughout the proceedings".
+The Appellant accepts that the judicial investigation is confidential, but claims that the Co-Investigating Judges have applied unreasonable secrecy in Case 004 and that the lack of information resulted in procedural unfairness as she has not been afforded the possibility to effectively participate in the proceedings and to adequately support her application to become a civil party in this case.

-Ground 2: The rejection of her Application to become a civil party in Case 003 resulted from the failure by the Co-Investigating Judges to properly and independently investigate the facts in the Second Introductory Submission contrary to Article 5(2) and (3) of the Agreement, Article 10 new ECCC Law, and Internal Rules 14(1) and 55(5).
-She alleges in particular that the Co-Investigating Judges have failed their legal duties and functions by not conducting field investigations of all crimes sites and criminal episodes relevant to Case 003 especially as it relates to the facts the Appellant has submitted in her Application.
-She claims
+Ground 2:4 The rejection of her Application to become a civil party in Case 004 resulted from the failure by the Co-Investigating Judges to properly and independently investigate the facts in Case 004 contrary to Article 5(2) and (3) of the Agreement, Article 10 new ECCC Law, and Internal Rules 14(1) and 55(5).
+She alleges in particular that the Co-Investigating Judges have failed their legal duties and functions by not conducting field